hannesm/jackline/README.md

 - green OTR: key is verified

 status line
-- red jabber id: logging to disk is enabled for this contact
+- own jabber id in reverse colors: logging to disk is enabled for this contact
+- own jabber id in usual colors: no logging to disk for this contact

 ### FAQ